 A student suspended from the College for nonacademic reasons will be notified in writing of the length of suspension.
-For violation of conduct (see Student Code), the instructor will temporarily dismiss the student from class and refer the matter to the Associate Vice President for Student Affairs.
+For violation of conduct, the instructor will temporarily dismiss the student from class and refer the matter to the Associate Vice President for Student Affairs.
 The Associate Vice President for Student Affairs will initiate nonacademic suspension.